Skip to main content

 • You want general benefits of art education: fine motor skills, creative thinking, self-expression, focus

 Art by Ancourage offers art enrichment at Bishan and Woodlands in small groups of 3–6 students.
-Trial classes start at $18 with no obligation to continue.
+Trial classes are $18 with no obligation to continue.

 When to Choose Art Therapy